Saint James the Apostle Parish Church (Paete): Features

 The church is 42 m long by 7 m thick by 42 m wide.
 The church underwent a lot of renovation due to natural calamities.
 With a long history of losing the church building to earthquakes, the current baroque mission church has large buttresses on each side to improve its earthquake resistance.
-It was made of adobe bricks, a mixture of egg white and other native materials.
+It was made of volcanic tuff bricks.
 The church has an elaborate baroque style with a fusion of oriental artistry.
-The intricate retablo pieces were made by Paetenian natives, among them were Bartolome Palatino and Francisco Macahumpan.

 Façade

-The church's facade is divided by a frieze that continues around the adjoining belltower.
+The church's facade is divided by a frieze that continues around the adjoining bell tower.
 It has bas reliefs of leaves and flowers and a sculpted image of St. James depicted as a Santiago Matamoros (Saint James the Moor-slayer) in a central niche of the upper story.
 The relief of Saint James is no longer the original image.
 The present relief which replaced the original one was installed in 1804.
 The triangular stepped pediment has a circular aperture directly above the image of St. James.
-Several arched windows decorate the belltower.
+Several arched windows decorate the bell tower.

+Altar

+The main retablo of the church is of three storeys, flanked by two side retablos, both of two storeys.
+Two more side retablos can be seen in the north and south transept.
+The intricate retablo pieces were made by Paete natives; among them were Bartolome Palatino and Francisco Macahumpan.

+The uppermost niche of the main altar features the crucified Christ, the center niche (from left to right) contains images of St. Pedro Bautista, St. James and St. John Capistrano.
+The bottommost level contains Saints Peter and Paul, with the tabernacle in the middle.
+In front of this main altar is an altar table added under the auspices of Vatican II.

+On the north transept are two altars, the one closest to the main altar contains a bas relief of the Assumption of St. Mary at the top, with statues of the St. Barbara, the Del Carmen and St. Lucy.
+The other side altar contains the image of the Virgen delos Dolores and the Santo Entierro.

+On the south transept are two more altars, the one closest to the main altar contains a bas relief of the Pentecost at the top, with statues of St. Rose de Lima, St. Joseph and St. Anthony de Padua at the bottom.
+The other side altar contains the crucified Christ at the top and the Pietà at the bottom.

+Across the Juicio Final mural is reliquary containing two silver medals and a rock from St. James tomb given by the Archbishop of Santiago de Compostela in Spain.